apache/spark/dev/README.md

 The Apache Airflow releases are one of the two types:

 * Releases of the Apache Airflow package
-* Releases of the Backport Providers Packages
+* Releases of the Providers Packages

 ## Apache Airflow Package